Analytic solutions of neutral hyperbolic black holes with scalar hair: Discussion

 \item We propose two constraints for Einstein-scalar systems.
 Consequently, the potential of the scalar field is highly restricted, and analytic solutions are available.
 See Appendix~\ref{sec:constraint}. \end{itemize}

-The following topics need further investigation: (i) the special cases of $\alpha=1/\sqrt{3}$, $1$, $\sqrt{3}$; (ii) the dual CFT of the hyperbolic black holes \cite{Huang:2014gca}; (iii) the relation to QFTs in cosmological backgrounds \cite{Erdmenger:2011sy}; (iv) the black funnels and droplets \cite{Hubeny:2009ru,Hubeny:2009kz} from the C-metric solutions.
+The following topics need further investigation: (i) the special cases of $\alpha=1/\sqrt{3}$, $1$, $\sqrt{3}$ for the charged hyperbolic black holes, (ii) the dual CFT of the hyperbolic black holes \cite{Huang:2014gca}, (iii) the relation to QFTs in cosmological backgrounds \cite{Erdmenger:2011sy}, (iv) the black funnels and droplets \cite{Hubeny:2009ru,Hubeny:2009kz} from the C-metric solutions.

 \acknowledgments I thank Steven Gubser, Christopher Herzog, Elias Kiritsis, Li Li, Yan Liu, Hong L\"{u}, and Shubho Roy for helpful discussions.
-The author is supported in part by the 100 Talents Program of Sun Yat-sen University under Grant No. 74130-18841203 and the NSF of China under Grant No. 41030001.
+This work was supported in part by the NSF of China under Grant No. 11905298 and the 100 Talents Program of Sun Yat-sen University under Grant No. 74130-18841203.